DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 * unscrew battery cover mounted with two screws
 * remove the battery cover
 * place batteries accordingly to the symbols, keeping the black strip under the batteries
-* place batery cover and mount it with screws
+* place battery cover and mount it with screws

 To charge the batteries, follow this <a href="https://files.husarion.com/docs2/Charging%20manual%20for%20ROSbot.pdf">guide</a>.